 You may use this storage type if you would like to load Amazon S3 credentials and session tokens from environment variables.

-The following environment variables are used:
+The following environment variables are supported:

-- AWS_ACCESS_KEY_ID - holds Access Key ID
+- AWS_ACCESS_KEY_ID - to obtain Access Key ID

-- AWS_SECRET_ACCESS_KEY - holds Secret Access Key
+- AWS_SECRET_ACCESS_KEY - to obtain Secret Access Key

-- AWS_SESSION_TOKEN - holds Session Token (optional)
+- AWS_SESSION_TOKEN - to obtain Session Token (optional)

 These variables are fully compatible with official AWS Tools/CLI for Windows.

 1. Start S3 Browser and click Accounts -> Add New Account.Click Accounts -> Add New Account

 The Add New Account dialog will open:Add New Account dialog.

 2. Select Amazon S3 (Credentials from Environment Variables)